Derived category of projectivizations and flops: Preparation: Cayley's trick and degeneracy loci

-The geometry in above diagram enables one to reduce the problem of a complete intersection subscheme $Z\subset X$ to the problem of the hypersurface $\shH_s \subset \PP(\sE)$, which is called {\em (generalized) universal hyperplane section for $Z=Z(s)$}.
+The geometry in above diagram enables one to reduce a problem of a complete intersection subscheme $Z\subset X$ to a problem of the hypersurface $\shH_s \subset \PP(\sE)$, called the {\em (generalized) universal hyperplane section for $Z=Z(s)$}.
 This is called {\em Cayley's trick}.

 \textit{Important observation.} If we define the coherent sheaf $\sG$ to be the cokernel of $s$, i.e

 then $\PP(\sG) = \shH_s \subset \PP(\sE)$, with the inclusion exactly induced by the surjection $\sE \twoheadrightarrow \sG$.